 Except in cases of emergency, first aid will only be administered by qualified first aiders.
 If it is necessary for the child to remove clothing for first aid treatment, there will, wherever possible, be another adult present.
 If a child needs help with toileting, nappy changing or washing after soiling themselves, another adult should be present or within earshot.
 If a male member of staff is providing any form of intimate care, a female colleague will be present.

 School staff should also be alert to the possible risks that might arise from social contact with pupils outside of the school.
-Home visits to pupils or private tuition of pupils should only take place with the knowledge and approval of the Head teacher.
-Visits/telephone calls by pupils to the homes of staff members should only occur in exceptional circumstances and with the prior knowledge and approval of the head teacher.
-Any unplanned contact of this nature or suspected infatuations or “crushes” will be reported to the head teacher.
+Home visits to pupils, child care or private tuition of pupils should only take place with the knowledge and approval of the Head Teacher.
+Visits/telephone calls by pupils to the homes of staff members should only occur in exceptional circumstances and with the prior knowledge and approval of the Head Teacher.
+Any unplanned contact of this nature or suspected infatuations or “crushes” will be reported to the Head Teacher.
 Staff will not disclose their personal telephone numbers and email addresses to pupils or parents nor befriend them on Facebook or other social networks.
 Staff supervising off-site activities or school journeys will be provided with a school mobile telephone as a point of contact for parents and carers.

 COMPLAINTS/ALLEGATIONS MADE AGAINST SCHOOL STAFF OR VOLUNTEERS